-- (1) Development includes an Assessment of the performance, safety, suitability, and survivability of the capability, but does not require that all identified deficiencies including those related to safety be resolved prior to production or deployment.
-The MDA will, in consultation with the user, determine which deficiencies must be resolved and what risks can be accepted. - (2) IT and NSS provided in response to an urgent need require an Authority to Operate or an Interim Authority to Operate (DoD Instruction 8510.01 (Reference (bx))).
-DoD Component Chief Information Officers will establish processes consistent with DoD Instruction 8510.01 for designated approval authorities to expeditiously make the certification determinations and to issue Interim Authorization to Test, Authority to Operate, or Interim Authority to Operate.
+- (1) Development includes an assessment of the performance, safety, suitability, and survivability of the capability, but does not require that all identified deficiencies including those related to safety be resolved prior to production or deployment.
+The MDA will, in consultation with the user and the requirements validation authority, determine which deficiencies must be resolved and what risks can be accepted. - (2) IT, including NSS, fielded under this enclosure require an Authority to Operate in accordance with DoD Instruction 8510.01 (Reference (bg)).
+DoD Component Chief Information Officers will establish processes consistent with DoD Instruction 8510.01 for designated approval authorities to expeditiously make the certification determinations and to issue Interim Authorization to Test or Authority to Operate.

 d.
-Production Milestone
+P&D Milestone

-- (1) Entry into Production and Deployment is approved by the MDA. - (2) At the Production Milestone review: - (a) The Program Manager will summarize the results of Development activity and the program Assessment.
-The Program Manager will present plans to transport, deploy, and sustain the capability; to conduct Post-Fielding Assessments; and to train maintenance and operating personnel.
-This information will be provided to the MDA for approval. - (b) The MDA, in consultation with the supporting operational test organization, and with the approval of DOT&E for programs on DOT&E oversight, will determine when Post-fielding Assessments are required, whether the urgent need solution has been adequately reviewed, performs satisfactorily, is supportable, and is ready for production and deployment. - (c) The MDA decides whether to produce and deploy the system, approves the updated acquisition approach (which will include the sustainment plan), and documents the Production Decision in an ADM.
-This decision should be coordinated, when feasible, with the intended user.
+- (1) Entry into P&D is approved by the MDA. - (2) At the P&D Milestone review: - (a) The Program Manager will summarize the results of Development activity and the program assessment to date.
+The Program Manager will present plans to transport, deploy, and sustain the capability; to conduct Post-Deployment Assessments; and to train maintenance and operating personnel.
+This information will be provided to the MDA for approval. - (b) The MDA, in consultation with the supporting operational test organization, and with the concurrence of DOT&E for programs on DOT&E oversight, will determine: - $\underline{1}$.
+Whether the capability has been adequately reviewed, performs satisfactorily, is supportable, and is ready for production and deployment. - 2.
+When assessments of fielded capabilities are required. - (c) The MDA decides whether to produce and, in coordination with the requester/user, deploy (field) the system, approves the updated Acquisition Strategy (which will include the sustainment plan) and Program Baseline, and documents the Production Decision in an ADM.